elenacuoco/ET-MDC-Tutorials/README.md

 ## You will learn
 - How to read and plot the data
-- How to preprocess
+- How to preprocess the signals
-- How to whiten the data
+- How to whiten the data in frequency and time-domain
-- How to map in Time-Frequency the signal
+- How to map signals in Time-Frequency domain
 - How to apply the matched filter

 ## Contents